 Restrictions on future RTM applications

-In cases where a RTM is terminated, the tenants are not allowed to make a subsequent right to manage for four years, unless the LVT agrees.
+In cases where a RTM is terminated, the tenants are not allowed to make a subsequent right to manage for four years, unless the Tribunal agrees.
 This is a complicated and specialised area of property law, so if you are looking for legal advice on right to manage issues, make sure you are dealing with the experts.

 Looking for Specialist Right to Manage Solicitors?
 Contact Us Today